Some Information on Paul Mills

 Sylvia Tyson.
 As a drama producer,

-he developed the award-winning series, “The Scales of Justice” which was
+he helped develop the award-winning series, “The Scales of Justice” which was

 later adapted for CBC Television.
 Later,